beliveau-lab/OligoMiner/README.md

 		export PATH=$PATH:/Path/To/NUPACK/nupack3.0.4/bin

+	You will also need to set the 'NUPACKHOME' environmental variable:

+	    export NUPACKHOME = /Path/To/NUPACK/nupack3.0.4/

-	NOTE: If you don't want to re-execute this `export` command every time you open a new terminal to add  NUPACK to the `$PATH` variable, then you will need to add the folliwng lines to one of your `~/.bash_profile` or `~/.bashrc` files:
+	NOTE: If you don't want to re-execute these `export` commands every time you open a new terminal, you will need to [add the following lines](https://www.howtogeek.com/102468/a-beginners-guide-to-editing-text-files-with-vi/) to your `~/.bash_profile` or `~/.bashrc` files:

 		PATH=$PATH:/Path/To/NUPACK/nupack3.0.4/bin
 		export PATH

+		NUPACKHOME = /Path/To/NUPACK/nupack3.0.4/
+		export NUPACKHOME

+3. If you want to use the `kmerFilter.py` script, you will need [Jellyfish](http://www.genome.umd.edu/docs/JellyfishUserGuide.pdf).
+As with Bowtie2, this can easily be installed using bioconda:

+       conda install jellyfish

-3. If you want to use the `kmerFilter.py` script, you need to download and compile [Jellyfish](http://www.genome.umd.edu/docs/JellyfishUserGuide.pdf).
-As with NUPACK, you need to navigate to the directory where the code is located, where there should be a `Makefile`.
+   If instead you want to build Jellyfish from source, you will need to navigate to the directory where the code is located, where there should be a `Makefile`.
 For example, if you the source code is in directory /Path/To/Jellyfish/jellyfish-2.2.6, then do:

 		cd /Path/To/Jellyfish/jellyfish-2.2.6